shariq/local_loopy_networks/WORKLOG.md

 The way the type stuff will work is... we come up with a list of constraints.
 - reducers have to take in vectors
-- much higher likelihood for a single child op to take in a vector than a float
 - generally we want to take in vectors more than floats, maybe 2:1
 - two child op can have one child randomly be float and other be vector
 - make sure leaves which require a vector end up going to an op which expects a vector (op decides before making the leaf)